Tongass National Forest: History

 The Alexander Archipelago Forest Reserve was established by Theodore Roosevelt in a presidential proclamation of 20 August 1902.
+This reserve included Chichagof Island, Kupreanof Island, Kuiu Island, Zarembo Island, Prince of Wales Island, and the small adjacent islands.
 Another presidential proclamation made by Roosevelt, on 10 September 1907, created the Tongass National Forest.
 On 1 July 1908, the two forests were joined, and the combined forest area encompassed most of Southeast Alaska.
 Further presidential proclamations of 16 February 1909 (in the last months of the Roosevelt administration) and 10 June, and in 1925 (by Calvin Coolidge) expanded the Tongass.
 An early supervisor of the forest was William Alexander Langille.

-On 4 September 1971, Alaska Airlines Flight 1866 crashed in the Tongass National Forest, killing all 111 people on board.
+On September 4, 1971, Alaska Airlines Flight 1866 crashed in the Tongass National Forest, killing all 111 people on board.

 Aboriginal title

 After the creation of the Tongass National Forest, the Central Council of the Tlingit and Haida Indian Tribes of Alaska formed to challenge the federal government's rights to the land in 1935.
 In Tlingit and Haida Indians of Alaska v.
 United States, the court found Alaskan natives held established aboriginal title by their "exclusive use and occupancy of that territory from time immemorial".
 The court found the Alaska Treaty of Cessation between Russia and the United States did not extinguish aboriginal title to the land, and that the creation of the Tongass National Forest constituted a taking of land from the Tlingit and Haida.
 The case was finally settled in 1968 with a $7.5 million payment that valued the Tongass at about 43 cents an acre.
 The value was based on land value at the time of the taking in 1902, without the inflation or interest accrued in the past 66 years.